+A site-specific emergency contact list will be developed and maintained during the life of the project.
+CTV will provide the current site-specific emergency contact list to the UIC Program Director.
 Equipment needed in the event of an emergency and remedial response will vary, depending on the triggering emergency event.
-Response actions (cessation of injection, well shut-in, and evacuation) will generally not require specialized equipment to implement.
+Response actions (cessation of injection, well shutting-in, and evacuation) will generally not require specialized equipment to implement.
 Where specialized equipment (such as a drilling rig or logging equipment) is required, CTV shall be responsible for its procurement.

-Emergency Communications Plan
+7.0 Emergency Communications Plan

 CTV will communicate to the public about any event that requires an emergency response to ensure that the public understands what happened and whether or not there are any environmental or safety implications.
-The amount of information, timing, and communications method(s) will be appropriate to the event, its severity, whether any impacts to drinking water or other environmental resources occurred, any impacts to the surrounding community, and their awareness of the event.
+Communication timing and format(s) will be tailored to the specific event depending on its severity, and any impacts to drinking water, other environmental resources, or the surrounding community.
 CTV will describe what happened, any impacts to the environment or other local resources, how the event was investigated, what responses were taken, and the status of the response.
 For responses that occur over the long-term (e.g., ongoing cleanups), CTV will provide periodic updates on the progress of the response action(s).